BurningStar0100/financial-dispute-classification-agent/README.md

 1. **Classify** new disputes from dataset/disputes.csv.
 2. **Suggest resolutions** for the classified disputes.
 3. **Launch the interactive AI Assistant CLI** for you to ask questions.

+### **Step 3: Visualize and Analyze Results**

+After running the main pipeline, you can see the Jupyter Notebook to see and create interactive visualizations of the results.

 To run the pipeline: